cdanis/tunnelencabulator/README.md

 The tunnelencabulator has now reached a high level of development, and is being used successfully in the operation of wikitrunnions.
-Moreover, whenever a forescent skor motion is required towards non-multihomed services, it may also be employed in conjunction with a loopback interface reciprocation dingle arm.
+Moreover, whenever a forescent skor motion is required towards non-CDN'd services, it may also be employed in conjunction with a loopback interface reciprocation dingle arm.

 ```